torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 recruiting firm.

-Check your spam and double check that the email addressed to "Nicolas Yan"" about a job opportunity isn't actually an email from Facebook recruiting.
+Check your spam and double check that the email addressed to "Nicolas Yan" about a job opportunity isn't actually an email from Facebook recruiting.